CleanBREATHE

 Goals

 Goal 1: Develop sensor technologies to augment sensor networks (sensor kits) distributed by citizens.
-The hard– and software form the core element for AI-based prediction algorithms.
-The network extension for data collection by newly designed mobile and stationary sensors will enable the collecting of regionally relevant data on air pollutants.
-This will include the detection of particularly strong contributors to air pollution through geographic data collection and airflow analysis.
+The hard- and software form the core element for AI based prediction algorithms.
+The extension of the network for data collection by newly designed mobile and stationary sensors will enable the collection of regionally relevant data on air pollutants.
+This will include detection of particularly strong contributors to air pollution, through geographic data collection and airflow analysis.

 Methods